-In the context of TraIT, we primarily work on data integration, data harmonization and import of the multitude of datasets generated by the disease projects, using open source tools such as tranSMART, i2b2, OpenClinica, BMIA, XNAT, Galaxy, Molgenis, Phenotype Database and cBioPortal.
-Data integration is this context means the integration of clinical, biobanking, imaging and experimental data into a single data sharing environment.
+In the context of CTMM TraIT, we primarily worked on data integration, data harmonization and import of the multitude of datasets generated by the disease projects, using open source tools such as tranSMART, i2b2, OpenClinica, BMIA, XNAT, Galaxy, Molgenis, Phenotype Database and cBioPortal.
+Data integration in this context means the integration of clinical, biobanking, imaging and experimental data into a single data sharing environment.
 The biobanking data component brings together data from several initiatives, including Strings of Pearl (Parelsnoer), Lifelines and BBMRI.

-Please get in contact to see how we can support your bioinformatics project.
+Please contact us to see how we can support your bioinformatics project.